 The purpose of specialist management development or assessment centres is to focus on opportunities for personal development, as well as to gauge potential and help make selections for promotion to senior managerial posts.
 These centres often include work-related activities and group work, as well as coaching and psychometric assessments.
 However, when using any form of assessment process, L&D professional need to be clear about its credibility, purpose and outcomes.

 L&D management development needs

-Our new Profession Map is the framework to explore the knowledge and behaviours required for people practitioners.
+Our Profession Map is the framework to explore the knowledge and behaviours required for people practitioners.
 Nine areas from the Map showed development opportunities for L&D practitioners according to our our Professionalising Learning and Development report.
 The range of development areas required for L&D practitioners are highlighted in our Learning and skills at work research.

 Management development techniques

 Given the widely divergent nature managers, it’s important to consider a variety of approaches for different management groups or individual managers, and to tailor solutions accordingly.

 An array of formal and informal learning methods may be useful depending on the nature of the role and seniority or career stage of the individual.
 They may include in-house and external courses, workshops and seminars to coaching and mentoring, project working, networking, online learning, blended learning and action learning.
 Some methods likely to be particularly relevant for management development are highlighted below.

 As well as the methods outlined below, our Learning in the flow of work factsheet has other examples of informal approaches to learning.